 Cranfield is a significant contributor to global innovation.
 Our influence on specialised sectors including Aerospace, Defense and Security, Energy and Power, Environment and Agrifood, Manufacturing, Transport Systems and Water - as well as Leadership and Management - has changed the way that society thinks, works and learns.

 We generate and transform knowledge, translating it for the benefit of society, for diverse organisations from micro small and medium enterprises to the largest blue-chip multinationals, from national governments to not-for-profit organisations and charities.
-We invest heavily in research facilities, such as our Aerospace Integration Research Centre, an innovative £35 million development that will change the design of future aircraft which is due to open in Summer 2017
+We invest heavily in research facilities, such as our Aerospace Integration Research Centre, an innovative £35 million development that will change the design of future aircraft.

-And to ensure Cranfield research continues to be focused on identifying and meeting the challenges of today and tomorrow, we have identified five cross-cutting discipline research areas where a critical mass of capability and expertise is emerging across the academic community.
+To ensure Cranfield's research continues to be focused on identifying and meeting the challenges of today and tomorrow, we have identified five cross-cutting discipline research areas where a critical mass of capability and expertise is emerging across the academic community.

 Employability and career development